Juu/humidor-control/README.md

 Params d, t, h and e can be repeated n times to save n measurements in the db

-Params t, h and e can be empty but should exist.
+Params t, h and e can be empty but should exist, particularly when the query holds several measurements.

 Example: